swlaschin/fsharpforfunandprofit.com/_posts/2020-12-22-dependencies-3.md

   result
 ```

-And here's *exactly* the same function, reinterpreted such that the return value is the `ILogger -> ComparisonResult` function.
+And here's *exactly* the same function, reinterpreted such that the return value is a `ILogger -> ComparisonResult` function.

 ```fsharp
 let compareTwoStrings str1 str2 =